Jackie Stallone: Television appearances

 Stallone appeared on the 1980s wrestling program GLOW: Gorgeous Ladies of Wrestling.
 Stallone was shown rapping with Americana, Mt.
 Fiji, and Susie Spirit behind her.
 She rapped about Aunt Kittie's girls and making them kitty litter.
 Stallone became famous in her own right during the mid-1990s, by publishing astrology books, making television appearances, and setting up a psychic hotline where she would charge telephone callers for advice from her and other operators.
 She also invented the term rumpology, which, according to her, is an art similar to that of palm reading except that the procedure is done by examining pictures of people's rear ends.
 She also claimed that she could consult dogs to find out about the future.
 She also became involved in the cosmetics industry, launching facial masks and other products that she claimed cured skin problems.

 On May 21, 1992, Stallone appeared on The Howard Stern Show and engaged in a heated on-air argument with Sylvester's dad, Frank Stallone Sr. She accused him of being horrible in bed and wanting to have Sylvester aborted.
 She said that she faked the abortion and that Frank did not know about it until she gave birth.
 Several curse words were said and some were not censored.

 In January 2005, she appeared on the UK TV series Celebrity Big Brother as a "surprise" contestant.
 She was brought onto the show to create tension within the "house", as her former daughter-in-law Brigitte Nielsen, with whom she notoriously did not get along, was also a contestant.
 Stallone was the first contestant voted out by viewers after spending four days in the house.

 Stallone appeared on BBC TV show Through the Keyhole in March 2007.
 On the show, Stefanie Powers explored her LA home and then interviewed her.

 In popular culture

-In 1994, Stallone was parodied in a Saturday Night Live skit in which Janeane Garofalo played Stallone.
-In the skit, Stallone advertised a psychic hotline telling of her two sons "Sylvester, the famous star, and Frank, a struggling musician".
-Stallone encouraged customers to call so she could steer them away from the "Frank" (negativity) in their lives and toward the "Sylvester" (success).

 Her appearance on Celebrity Big Brother 3 in the United Kingdom was parodied on the British TV comedy show French and Saunders, with Dawn French playing Stallone and Jennifer Saunders playing Brigitte Nielsen.

 In Absolutely Fabulous, Season 1, Episode 1, entitled "Fashion" (1992), Saffy mistakes £300 worth of royal jelly for honey and eats it on toast, to which Edina says, "This is the stuff, sweetie...
 Jackie Stallone would kill for this, darling".

 In a clip on the TV show Talk Soup, Stallone ate shrimp and a producer dubbed in belches.
 This caused host Greg Kinnear to laugh uncontrollably on camera.